QuickFastly/Nova-Regna/World/Map/Grenneria/Grenneria.md

 ## History

-Nothing for now
+TBD

 ## Geography

-Grenneria is an almost entirely flat region with the exception of the lower half of the [[Sprettekniven Mountains|Sprettekniven]] mountain range cutting through it.
+Grenneria is an almost entirely flat region with the exception of the lower half of [[Himlavård]] cutting through it.
 The whole region is forested with a temperate climate to the south, a boreal climate through the center, and tundra to the north and surrounding the mountains.

 ## Government & Politics